Platform

 What is the EU Whistleblowing Directive?

-To harmonize the existing legal frameworks and guarantee an EU-wide standard for the protection of whistleblowers, the European Union has adopted a regulation for whistleblower protection.
+To harmonise the existing legal frameworks and guarantee an EU-wide standard for the protection of whistleblowers, the European Union has adopted a regulation for whistleblower protection.
 The purpose of this directive is to protect employees who report potential infringements within the company from being subject to any form of retaliation as a result.

 To comply with the EU Whistleblowing Directive, businesses with 50+ employees will need to implement a clear process for reporting both internally and externally.
 They should also designate an impartial person or department responsible for follow-up on reports.